[3.15]Physical Conversion Bowyer | Barrage+Ice Shot/Lightning Arrow/Tornado Shot | PF | All content

 We are not able to modify socket numbers on loreweave via bench craft anymore.
 So we will not be able to link it with Fated Connection Prophecy.

-With harvest in 3.14, it's very hard to craft chest with all above mods, but still possible if you have a lot of currency (if you don't have enough, just use unique ones, they are good enough for us), and here is how:
+With harvest in 3.14, it's very hard to craft chest with all above mods, but still possible to craft a good one with harvest reforge + pref/suff cannot be changed. if you have a lot of currency (if you don't have enough, just use unique ones, they are good enough for us).

 Rare helmet with Barrage +1 arrow enchant, and with as much res/life as possible (try to aim for ~120 total res here).
 Base does not matter here since we don't really scale any evasion, just make sure you don't pick one with too hight int requirement